Boiler Safety Frequently Asked Questions

 If you did not renew your license in a timely manner, you are exempt from paying a late renewal fee if you furnish TDLR with military documentation indicating you were on active duty during the time that your license expired.
 This documentation would show the date your active duty began and the date it ended.

-Anyone employed as a boiler inspector by the Texas Department of Licensing and Regulation or by an authorized inspection agency.6.
-How long will it take for the Inspector to do a boiler inspection?
+Anyone employed as a boiler inspector by the Texas Department of Licensing and Regulation or by an authorized inspection agency.

-A boiler inspection can take from 30 minutes to 8 hours, depending upon the size of the boiler.7.
-How do I find information about specific boilers?
+A boiler inspection can take from 30 minutes to 8 hours, depending upon the size of the boiler.

 You can access the Boiler Database on the TDLR website and choose from numerous search options.
-You may also obtain this information by request using the Boiler email mailbox email@example.com.
+You may also obtain this information by request by email.
 Please provide the name of the business and street address, and TDLR Boiler number, if available.

-You can submit your change in writing or by using the Boiler email mailbox.
-Include the effective date of the change and the Texas boiler numbers affected.9.
-How can I find out the status of my boiler Certificate of Operation?
+You can submit your change in writing or by email.
+Include the effective date of the change, the Texas boiler numbers affected, and the new owner’s name and contact information.

 The agency staff can look this up for you.
-Please reference the Texas boiler number and submit your request by using the Boiler email mailbox.
+Please reference the Texas boiler number and submit your request by email.

 If you have boiler and machinery insurance, you will need to call your insurance company for the required inspection.
 If not, agency staff can pass your request to the appropriate inspector.
 You can also refer to the list of field offices on our home page.